Your brain on boredom

 In the late 1990s, a neurologist at Washington University named Marcus Raichle noticed something peculiar in positron emission tomography scans.
 When subjects were given no particular task — when they were simply resting in the scanner, eyes open, not thinking about anything in particular — their brains did not go quiet.
 A specific and reproducible set of regions became more active, not less.
 The medial prefrontal cortex.
 The posterior cingulate cortex.
 The angular gyrus.
 Parts of the medial temporal lobe.

-These regions formed a coherent network.
+These regions formed a coherent pattern.
 They were consistently more active during rest and consistently deactivated during goal-directed tasks.
-Raichle named it the Default Mode Network, on the grounds that it appeared to be what the brain defaulted to when nothing else was being asked of it (Raichle et al., 2001).
+Raichle's 2001 paper proposed a "default mode of brain function" on the grounds that this pattern appeared to be what the brain settled into when nothing else was being asked of it (Raichle et al., 2001).
+The phrase Default Mode Network came into general use after Greicius and colleagues' 2003 resting-state functional connectivity work, which showed the regions Raichle had identified were genuinely coupled as a network rather than coincidentally co-active (Greicius, Krasnow, Reiss, & Menon, 2003).

 The finding was initially regarded with some suspicion.
 Network activity during rest sounded suspiciously like noise — an artefact of scanner baselines, perhaps, or a statistical mirage.
 Over the following two decades it turned out to be neither.
 The DMN is now one of the most studied large-scale networks in cognitive neuroscience, and it is not idle chatter.
 It is doing some of the brain's most important work.